The smallest bimolecular mass action reaction networks admitting Andronov-Hopf bifurcation: Confirming Hopf bifurcation in networks

-We now turn back to the 87 non-equivalent $(3,4,3)$ CRNs with the potential for Hopf bifurcation.
+We now turn back to the 87 non-equivalent bimolecular $(3,4,3)$ CRNs with the potential for Hopf bifurcation.
 Consider the ODE system $\dot x = f(x, \kappa) := \Gamma (\kappa \circ x^{\Gamma_l^\mathrm{t}})$ associated with one of these networks.
 The {\bf Hopf set} for the network will mean the subset of $\mathbb{R}^3_{+} \times \mathbb{R}^4_{+}$ satisfying (i) $f(x,\kappa)=0$, and (ii) $D_xf(x,\kappa)$ has a pair of nonzero imaginary eigenvalues.
-In Theorem~\ref{thms3r4Hopfpotential} we have already confirmed that all 87 networks have non-empty Hopf set.
+In Theorem~\ref{thms3r4Hopfpotential} we have already confirmed that all 87 networks have nonempty Hopf set.
 Further, all the networks are nondegenerate, and so, by Lemma~\ref{lemnondegen}, all equilibria associated with the Hopf set of each network are nondegenerate.
-Moreover, in every case, we find that $D_xf(x,\kappa)$ has (at least) one real, negative eigenvalue on all of $\mathbb{R}^3_{+} \times \mathbb{R}^4_{+}$, including on the Hopf set.
+Moreover, in every case, $D_xf(x,\kappa)$ has a real, negative eigenvalue on the Hopf set.
+That this must occur follows immediately from the facts that the divergence of a bimolecular mass action system is nonpositive at any positive equilibrium (see the proof of Theorem~6 in \cite{boros:hofbauer:2022a}), and that $D_xf(x,\kappa)$ is nonsingular.
+In fact, as the eigenvalues of $D_xf(x,\kappa)$ depend continuously on $(x,\kappa)$, and $D_xf(x,\kappa)$ is nonsingular at positive equilbria, it must have a real negative eigenvalue at each positive equilibrium, whether on the Hopf set or not.

 In order to decide whether a nondegenerate Hopf bifurcation can occur in each of the 87 networks, we compute, using symbolic algebra as described in Section~\ref{secnondegen}, the first Lyapunov coefficient at each point on the Hopf set for each network.
 (Recall that for a nondegenerate Hopf bifurcation to occur we require the first Lyapunov coefficient to be nonzero.)
 We also check, as described in more detail in Section~\ref{sectrans} below, that the rate constants unfold the bifurcation.